-Qurbani is the religious sacrifice of sheep, goats camels and cattle between the 10th and 12th days of Dhul Hijjah, the final month of the Islamic calendar.
+Qurbani is the religious sacrifice of a goat, sheep, cow, ox, camel or water buffalo between the 10th and 12th days of Dhul Hijjah, the final month of the Islamic calendar.

 It is a sacred act to honour the tradition of the blessed Prophet Ibrahim (as) and Ismail (as) and their story of sacrifice and devotion to Allah (swt).

 Last year, Save an Orphan delivered more than 124,602 Qurbani meals ot the homes of widowed famlies in Asia and Africa.
 For many, it was the first meat they tasted in months.